openshift/training/beta-2-setup.md

 knows to take some env-vars when it fires up (eg: the MySQL root password).

-It may take a little while for the mysql container to download from the Docker Hub which can cause the frontend application to appear broken if it is restarted.
+It may take a little while for the mysql container to download from the Docker Hub (if you didn't pre-fetch it), which can cause the frontend application to appear broken if it is restarted.
 In reality it's simply polling for the database connection to become active.
 It's a good idea to verify that that database is running at this point.
 If you don't happen to have a mysql client installed you can verify it's running with curl:

     curl `osc get services | grep database | awk '{print $4}'`:5434